ic-labs/django-icekit/docs/contributing/style.rst

 -  Follow `PEP8 <http://legacy.python.org/dev/peps/pep-0008/>`__ for
    Python code, unless there is a good reason not to.
 -  Install the `EditorConfig <http://editorconfig.org/>`__ plugin for your preferred code editor.
-ICEkit comes with an ``.editorconfig`` file which indicates which formatting defaults to use for different file types.
+GLAMkit comes with an ``.editorconfig`` file which indicates which formatting defaults to use for different file types.